Siim-Sander Vene: Professional career

 On 16 August 2017, Vene signed with Reggiana of the Lega Basket Serie A (LBA).
 On 29 September, he was sidelined for three months due to a leg injury and didn't play any games for Reggiana.
 On 4 January 2018, it was announced that Vene will sign for LBA club Varese for the remainder of the 2017–18 season.
 On 21 June 2018, he was named Estonian Basketball Player of the Year for the second consecutive year.

 On September 5, 2018, Vene signed a six-week deal with Manresa of the Liga ACB as a replacement for the injured Justin Doellman.
 He was released from the team when his contract ended.
 He signed with another Liga ACB team Fuenlabrada in December 2018.
 Only a week later Vene moved to another Liga ACB team Gran Canaria after making use of his opt-out for signing with a EuroLeague team.

 On July 1, 2019 he signed contract with Varese of the LBA.
 He returns to Varese after a season with three different Spanish teams.

 On May 24, 2020 Vene signed a contract with Fuenlabrada, making a return to the Spanish club where he had already a stint in 2018.

 On September 28, 2021, he signed a 2-month contract with Limoges CSP of the LNB Pro A.

 On January 4, 2022, he signed with Pallacanestro Varese of the Italian Lega Basket Serie A (LBA).

 On August 9, 2022, he signed with Hapoel Jerusalem of the Israeli Premier League.
+While on the team, Vene played a significant role particularly in a number of clutch wins, including over Maccabi Tel Aviv, and over Lenovo Tenerife in the semi-finals of the Basketball Champions League Final Four.

+On August 22, 2025, he signed with Šiauliai of the Lithuanian Basketball League (LKL).